Have questions? We have answers.

 5. I will be eligible for Medicare this year, but do not plan to enroll until I retire.
 I will remain on my employer’s CDHP.
 Can I keep contributing to my HSA?

 Yes.
-A person who is 65 years old can delay taking Social Security benefits and be eligible for HSA contributions as long as they are not enrolled in any part of Medicare, including A, B, C or D. You can delay enrollment in Social Security and Medicare Part A by contacting the Social Security Administration at 1-800-772-1213.
+A person can continue receiving employee and employer contributions into their HSA as long as they are not enrolled in any part of Medicare, including Parts A, B, C, or D. Medicare enrollment can be delayed by contacting the Social Security Administration at 1-800-772-1213.

-Note: If you apply for Social Security benefits at age 65 or older, enrollment in Medicare Part A is automatic.
+Note: If you apply for Social Security benefits at age 65 or older, you are automatically enrolled in Medicare Part A unless you contact the Social Security Administration and let them know you want to delay your Medicare enrollment.

 6. I have coverage under the Partnership’s CDHP with an HSA.
 My spouse is enrolled in Medicare and covered under my CDHP.
 Can I still contribute to my HSA?